gardener/gardener/docs/proposals/13-automated-seed-management.md

 spec:
   shoot:
     name: crazy-botany # Shoot that should be registered as a Seed
-  seed: # Seed template, including spec and parts of the metadata
+  seedTemplate: # Seed template, including spec and parts of the metadata
     metadata:
       labels:
         foo: bar